 The above is a restored version of a University of Toronto Varsity column by Michael Walsh originally published in 1966.
 For additional information on this archived material, please visit my FAQ.

 Afterword: I met George Henderson in September, 1966, while preparing a story for The Varsity on Toronto bookstores within walking distance of the the university campus.
-Although I was not a comics collector, I had recently completed a paper on Fredric Wertham's mid-1950s crusade against the comics for one of my second-year sociology courses.
+Although I was not a comics collector, I did submit a paper on Frederic Wertham's mid-1950s crusade against the comics for one of my second-year sociology courses.
 I did not mention it in my Varsity column promoting COM-EX, but I was a member of the Hart House Library Committee, the body responsible for organizing literary events for the U. of T. men's student union.
 Henderson, seeing an opportunity to bring some academic legitimacy to our mutual appreciation of comics, suggested displaying some of his treasures on campus.
 The result was a significant (if obscure) moment in Canadian comics history, one that shamelessly borrowed its name from the upcoming Montreal World's Fair, Expo 67.
 In May 1967, "Captain" George moved his "comicollector" headquarters from its seedy 227 Queen Street West location to new premises in the upscale Markham Street Village, a block of shops set aside for Toronto's crafts community by discount department store owner and arts patron "Honest Ed" Mirvish.
 Henderson's Memory Lane Books is remembered as Canada's first comics shop, and George himself is affectionately remembered as the man who championed their social value as art and nostalgia until his death in 1992 at the age of 62.

 In 1966, Peter Gzowski was the entertainment editor of Canada's largest newspaper, The Toronto Daily Star.
 Because he'd been editor of The Varsity during his final year at the U. of T. (1956-57), he actually read our campus paper regularly.
 The day after the above column appeared in print, I received a telephone call from Gzowski asking if I would do a rewrite of the piece to run as a section front in Saturday's Star.
 "Sure,' I said, not realizing that in that moment the whole direction of my life had changed.